 Unlimited access to public transport is included in the Roma Pass and Omnia Card.

 👉 More info: Roma Pass / Omnia Card

 Visiting Trajan’s Forum & Trajan’s Market

 While visitors can visit Trajan’s Market, which now houses the Museum of the Imperial Forums (€9.50 full price), the rest of Trajan’s Forum is unfortunately not accessible to the public.
-Visitors can only admire the site – as well as Trajan’s Column – from afar.
+Visitors can therefore only admire Trajan’s Column from afar.

 🚐 Transfers: if you want to arrive in Rome serenely, you can book your transfer from the airport to the city centre in advance.
 A car will be waiting to take you to your accommodation in the city.
 For more information: transfers in Rome.

 🚌 Local transport: Rome has a comprehensive public transport system: metro, bus and tram.
 Access to public transport is included in the Roma Pass and the Omnia Card.
 If you wish, you can also opt for a hop-on hop-off bus tour which stops at all the top tourist attractions in Rome (audio guide included).

 ✈️ Flights and trains: to book your flights to Rome, Captain Ulysses warmly recommends Skyscanner.
 You’ll be able to compare countless offers to find the best deal.
 If your dates are flexible, you can also compare prices over several months to find the cheapest flights possible.